mbernste/mbernste.github.io/_posts/dot_product.md

 There are three perspectives I find useful for thinking about the dot products.
 Ordered from the least abstract to the most abstract, these perspectives are:
 1. The dot product succinctly describes a weighted sum
-2. The dot product describes a geometric relationship between two Euclidean vectors
+2. The dot product describes a a geometric relationship between two Euclidean vectors
-3. The dot product is an analogy to the product between scalars (i.e., normal multiplication between numbers)
+3. The dot product is an analogy to multiplication between scalars (i.e., plain old multiplication between numbers)
 4. The dot describes a notion of similarity between two Euclidean vectors

 These perspectives are described in the remaining sections of this post.